Flyers coach Tortorella defends Provorov's Pride boycott

 Tortorella dismissed criticisms that Provorov’s actions “embarrassed the organization,” saying, “I don’t look it at like that all.”

-NHL Commissioner Gary Bettman said Thursday he refused to let a few outliers, such as Provorov, undermine the league’s overall commitment to inclusion.
+NHL Commissioner Gary Bettman said Thursday that few outliers, such as Provorov, undermine the league’s overall commitment to inclusion.

 “I think everybody knows what the league stands for in terms of our values, what the Flyers stand for in terms of their values, but in the final analysis, individual players are going to make decisions and follow their beliefs,” Bettman said before the Buffalo Sabres game.
 “Having said that, when you look at all of our players and the commitments that they’ve made to social causes and to making our game welcoming and inclusive, let’s focus on the 700 that embrace it and not one or two that may have some issues for their own personal reasons.”